jhorneman/procjam15/docs/formats.md

 * 'found-data'.
 Go to the scene where the player found some data.

 I am not happy with this way of implementing things, but it was the fastest way to test the architecture.
 But expect the action types to change.

+## Conditions

+You can make options appear or not by adding a condition to the tag, like so:

+    <option action="computer-room" cond="amount_of_data lt 3">...</option>

+Conditions can contain the following operators:

+* 'not': logical not, to test if a flag is False.
+* 'is', 'eq', '==': equals, as in a counter equals 3.
+* 'neq', '!=' not equals.
+* 'gt': greater than.
+* 'lt': less than.
+* 'gteq': greater than or equal.
+* 'lteq': less than or equal.

+We cannot use the < and > signs because that would be cumbersome in XML.

+If you want to test if a value is true, just write the value without any operators:

+    <option action="computer-room" cond="has_mcguffin">...</option>

+The not operator is the only operator that only takes one parameter: all the other ones must be used with the form

+    parameter1 operator parameter2

+Parameters are evaluated as follows:

+* First we try to find a variable with the same name as the parameter in the persistent game state.
+So if the game state tracks a variable called 'has_mcguffin', a parameter 'has_mcguffin' will equal the value of that variable.
+This is what you will usually want to do.
+* Then we see if the parameter is 'true' or 'false'.
+* Finally we see if the parameter is a number.
+* If none of that works, we report an error and use the value 0.

 ## Injected options